nytopop/coconut/README.md

 - [taresh18/AnimeVox](https://huggingface.co/datasets/taresh18/AnimeVox)
 - [simon3000/genshin-voice](https://huggingface.co/datasets/simon3000/genshin-voice)

-It's fairly straightforward to adapt to your own dataset: ensure an `audio` and `transcription` column are present.
+It's fairly straightforward to adapt to your own dataset: ensure `audio`, `transcription`, and `speaker` columns are present.
 Examples of munging the above datasets into that format are available in [`train.py`](train.py), which is mostly as simple as:

 ```python
 ds = load_dataset("taresh18/AnimeVox", split="train", streaming=streaming)